What You Should Know About Telemetry in Networking?

 Telemetry Service Process

-Analyzing Data: The analyzer processes the data and forwards the results to the controller for network management and optimization.
+The analyzer processes the data and sends the results to the controller, where it is used for network management and optimization.

 Figure 2.
 Telemetry Service Process